sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 ## Single-Page Applications

-Single Page applications, or SPAs, are a particular style of modern web application.
-Instead of a server rendering a new HTML page for every interaction, a single HTML page is loaded one time.
-Whenever the user interacts with the page, an asynchronous HTTP request is sent with something like `fetch` to retrieve new data.
+Single Page applications, or SPAs, are a style of modern web application.
+Instead of a server rendering new HTML pages for every interaction, a single HTML page is loaded one time.
+Whenever users interact with the page, an asynchronous HTTP request is sent with something like `fetch` to retrieve new data.
 This data is applied to different HTML templates that are stored in JavaScript, and the browser adds and removes DOM elements to make the page appear to have changed.

 There are many tools for helping build SPAs and one of the most popular is React.
-React is a JavaScript library that helps developers build interfaces for web applications using units called components, as well as being host to a larger ecosystem of application development tools.
+React is a JavaScript library that helps developers build interfaces for web applications using units called components, as well as hosting a larger ecosystem of application development tools.

 ## React